Millicast video streaming

 Your Stream Name and Account Id can be found on [Dolby.io](http://dolby.io)

-Stream Url should be set to: https://director.millicast.com/api/director/subscribe
+Stream Url should be set to: <https://director.millicast.com/api/director/subscribe>

 Example:

-If youโre using BPM_VideoPlayer instead, you may have to check your screen controls and make sure the โMillicastโ option is selected.
+If you’re using BPM\_VideoPlayer instead, you may have to check your screen controls and make sure the “Millicast” option is selected.

 **Video and Audio Bitrate** will determine the amount of data per second which will be transferred to the client.

-Note that bitrate numbers are Not an exact science, and the server will internally modulate this number to better fit the connection, so the resulting bitrate can be much higher than that.
-What we know is that those numbers will still influence the stream in some way.
-More of this in recommended settings.
+Note that bitrate numbers are Not an exact science, and the server will internally modulate this number to better fit the connection, so the resulting bitrate can be much higher than that.\

 **Encoder** is usually never changed.
 Has to be noted that using H264 currently has problems with Millicast for Unreal.